vantage6/vantage6-workshop/instructors/files/infrastructure/README.md

 - A node configuration file for each of the nodes, with two datafiles attached to it: one with data based on the SEER data, and one with random test data (both in CSV format).

+For exercises to manage resources:

+- One user per participant
+  - username is `jdoe_admin` if participant is called John Doe
+  - password is always `Password123!`
+- Three organizations per participant, one of them they are member of
+- Two collaborations, both containing the organization of the partipipant and one of the two other dummy organizations

 ### Cleanup

 Run the `workshop-delete-resources` script to delete everything that was created.